-Starting this month, each month I will suggest three books that might help you on your journey as a Highly Sensitive Person.
+Starting this month, every so often, I will suggest three books that might help you on your journey as a Highly Sensitive Person.
 They may or may not be directly related to being a Highly Sensitive Person.
 But they will, hopefully, give you some insight and some tools that can help you in your journey as an HSP or a sensitive creative.

 I have not just read these books but also enjoyed or benefited from them.
 So, here we go.

 The Complete Guide to Chakras by Ambika Wauters

 In her lovely book, The Complete Guide to Chakras, Ambika Wauters talks in a fun, accessible way about the Chakra System and decoding our Chakras (If you are looking for a basic explanation of the Chakra system and how working with them can help HSPs, check out this piece I wrote on Sensitive Evolution.)